Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering

-Next -- Step~2 in Figure~\ref{fig:flow-chart} -- we extract the top-$r$ ranked items from $M$ (excluding $j_1$) and store them in a cache $C_u$ for user $u$.
-Here, $r$ is the cache ratio, with $r\ll m$ and $m=|M|$.
-Since we cache $r$ items for each positive interaction, the size of the cache is $|C_u|=r\times|I_u^{+}|$.
-These cached items are informative as they have relatively high predicted scores.
-Nonetheless, they are typically discarded by standard samplers for immediate training because they are not the highest-ranked items in $M$.
-Inspired by \citet{ding2020simplify}, who showed that multiple informative negatives often exist in each $M$, we retain these valuable samples in $C_u$ for future training.
+In the second stage -- \step{2} in Figure~\ref{fig:flow-chart} -- we extract the top-$m$ ranked items from $\accentset{\star}{I}_u^- \setminus \{\accentset{\star}{i}_u^-\}$ and store them in a user-specific cache $C_u$.
+Here, $m$, called \emph{cache ratio}, controls the number of items cached for each positive interaction, with $m\ll n=|\accentset{\star}{I}_u^-|$; the cache size is thus $|C_u|=m\times|I_u^{+}|$.
+As the recommender parameters get updated throughout training, $C_u$ needs to be refreshed at every epoch to retain up-to-date informative negatives; we denote the user-specific cache at epoch $t$ as $C_u^{(t)}$.

-As the recommender parameters are constantly updating throughout training, $C_u$ needs to be refreshed at every epoch to retain up-to-date, informative negatives.
-We denote the user-specific cache at epoch $t$ as $C_u^{(t)}$.
-We deliberately select only the top $r$ items from $M$, rather than using all the $m$ candidates, for two main reasons.
-First, only a few of the top-ranked negatives in $M$ are informative; using the full set may introduce excessive noise~\cite{wu2021rethinking}.
-Second, the computational complexity of the $k$-DPP sampling in the next stage scales with the size of $C_u$ (i.e., $r\times|I_u^{+}|$), so keeping $r$ small helps to ensure efficiency.
+The items in $C_u$ are informative given their high predicted scores.
+Nonetheless, they are typically discarded by NS methods because they are not the highest-ranked items in $\accentset{\star}{I}_u^-$.
+Since multiple informative negatives often reside in each $\accentset{\star}{I}_u^-$~\cite{ding2020simplify}, we retain these valuable instances in $C_u$ for model training.
+We deliberately select only the top-$m$ items from $\accentset{\star}{I}_u^-$, instead of using all $n$ candidates, for two reasons.
+First, only a few of the top-ranked negatives in $\accentset{\star}{I}_u^-$ are informative, hence using the full set may introduce excessive noise~\cite{wu2021rethinking}.
+Second, the computational cost of $k$-DPP sampling in the next stage scales with the size of $C_u$; as this value depends on $m$, keeping the cache ratio small improves efficiency.

-\subsection{Diversity-augmented Sampling}
+\subsection{Diversity-Augmented Sampling}

-After constructing the cache $C_u$, we begin the next epoch $t+1$ by selecting new hard negatives for each $(u,i)$ -- Step~3 in Figure~\ref{fig:flow-chart} -- thus forming a hard negative set $H_u^{(t+1)}$ for each user.
-Next, we aim to sample a set $D_u$ of diverse negatives from $C_u^{(t)}$ that are also distinct from $H_u^{(t+1)}$ -- Step~4 in Figure~\ref{fig:flow-chart} -- which will be later used to enrich the training data.
-To encourage the negative samples in $D_u$ to not only be diverse among themselves but also dissimilar from items in $H_u$, we propose a sampling scheme based on DPP, which inherently favours subsets of items with diverse feature representations in the latent space.
-We further enhance DPP with a penalty kernel to suppress selection of items that are similar to $H_u$.
+After constructing the cache $C_u^{(t)}$, we begin the next epoch $t+1$ -- \step{3} in Figure~\ref{fig:flow-chart} -- by selecting new hard negatives for each positive item $i^+$ of user $u$, thus forming the hard negatives set $H_u^{(t+1)}$.
+Then, we sample the set of diverse negatives $D_u^{(t+1)}$ from $C_u^{(t)}$ using $k$-DPP to this end -- a process that inherently favours subsets of items with diverse latent space embeddings.
+Since both $D_u^{(t+1)}$ and $H_u^{(t+1)}$ are used later to enrich the training data, we further increase data diversity by encouraging $D_u^{(t+1)}$ to be dissimilar from items in $H_u^{(t+1)}$.
+We achieve this by incorporating a penalty into the kernel used by $k$-DPP, thus suppressing selection of items that are similar to those in $H_u^{(t+1)}$.